SomeWeekendReading/someweekendreading.github.io/_posts/2021-08-18-covid-vaccines-alzheimers.md

 ## The Weekend Conclusion

 - There's no particular evidence that the COVID-19 vaccine prevents Alzheimers.
-Some other vaccines (TDaP, polio, flu) have been shown to do that, but the only link to the COVID-19 vaccine is that they're all vaccines.
+Some other vaccines (TDaP, polio, flu) have been shown to do that _somewhat_, but the only link to the COVID-19 vaccine is that they're all vaccines.
 - While there is a conspiracy theory by some right-wing anti-vax crank that the COVID-19 vaccine causes Alzheimer's, it is nonsense and you should ignore it.